Matthew-Maclean/japari-librarian/README.md

 ## FAQ

-### No one has asked you questions, how can any be "frequently asked"
+### No one has asked you questions, how can any be "frequently asked"?

 ### Why doesn't it respond with an excerpt from the page?

 The Japari Library doesn't have the "Extracts" extension, and the actual wiki-text is not formatted consistently, so I can't reliably just grab a section from the page.

+### How come it sometimes pulls an image that isn't the main one, or isn't an image at all?

+There's no way to tell specifically which image on a page is the "main" one, so this program looks for images with the name of the page in their name, or the string "original".
+This doesn't always work, but it's pretty good in my testing.

 ---